 How much does camp cost?

-A week long camp is $450.
+A week long camp is $475.
 Please email brian.godfrey@mmuusd.org about scholarships.

 Where do we meet and pick up?

 Camp runs from 8:00-4:00.
 We typically leave by 9am and return by 3:30pm.
 The drop off and pick up for camps will be Richmond Elementary School.
+Radiate, and Spark Studio are other pick-up spots depending on what camp your child is in.

 What kind of bike is recommended?